 A hunting misadventure between two friends in the great North Woods

-To celebrate the 125th anniversary of Field & Stream, we’re going to share some of our favorite stories from the history of the magazine.
-Every day for the rest of the year, we’ll republish a new F&S Classic on the website.
-Today’s entry, “Frozen Balls” by Lionel Atwell, first appeared in the March 2001 issue.
-The story is a hunting misadventure between two friends, and features “caustic excerpts from the journal of W. Hardback McLoughlin,” a regular contributor to F&S at the time.
+This story first appeared in the March 2001 issue.
+The story is a hunting misadventure between two friends, and features “caustic excerpts from the journal of W. Hardbark McLoughlin,” an illustrator and regular contributor to F&S at the time.

 Naaah.
 Old Coots can have adventures, too.
 By Old Coots I mean folks who look back on middle age.
 To prove this, Hardbark McLoughlin, 56, and I, barely—I mean barely —55, set out to conquer extreme temperatures, trackless wilderness, and freeze-dried food in pursuit of the massive whitetails of northern Maine.